JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q296" title="Claude Monet" aliases="Claude Monet's">
 <param ve-entity eid="Q5582" title="Vincent van Gogh" aliases="Vincent van Gogh's">
 <param ve-entity eid="Q170571" title="still life">
 In this still life painting, Vincent van Gogh creates a radiant portrait of sunflowers in which he explores the expressive capacity of the color yellow.
 He uses a range of that color to depict a humble earthenware vessel filled with more than a dozen flowers.
 Ocher, mustard, gold, and dusty orange, the blooms pulsate against an unmodulated buttercream ground.
 The flowers shown here are a mix of _Helianthus annuus_ and a double-flower mutant, now known as "teddy bear."
 Their full textured heads contrast with some common sunflowers, at top left and center, that have shed ray florets and started to wilt.
-Van Gogh produced _Sunflowers_ while living in Arles, France, where he hoped to establish an artist colony with his friend and fellow painter Paul Gauguin.[^ref21] In preparation for Gauguin's arrival, Van Gogh painted the exterior of his home yellow and clad the walls of what would become Gaguin's room with this and other works.
-Those circumstances invite us to read the work as not just a plant portrait but also a double-portrait of the two.
+Van Gogh produced _Sunflowers_ while living in Arles, France, where he hoped to establish an artist colony with his friend and fellow painter Paul Gauguin.[^ref21] In preparation for Gauguin's arrival, Van Gogh painted the exterior of his home yellow and clad the walls of what would become Gauguin's room with this and other works.
+Those circumstances invite us to read _Sunflowers_ as .
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Vincent_van_Gogh_-_Sunflowers_%281888%2C_National_Gallery_London%29.jpg" title="Vincent van Gogh, _Sunflowers_, 1888, National Gallery, London">
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/5/59/Helianthus_annuus_%28cultivar%29_02.jpg" title="_Helianthus annuus_ double flower mutant known as "teddy bear," attributed to [Kor!An (Корзун Андрей)](https://commons.wikimedia.org/wiki/User:Kor!An "User:Kor!An"), Wikimedia Commons">